kevinsuner/simple-stack/README.md

     ```bash
     git commit -a -v
     ```
-3. Fork Simple Stack in Github
+3. Fork SimpleStack in Github
 4. Add your fork as a new remote (the remote name, "foo" in this example, is arbitrary):
     ```bash
     git remote add git@github.com:USERNAME/simple-stack.git